The German Association of the Holy Land: History

-Through the nation-wide interest in the Holy Land and the population's religious sense of mission, the German Association of the Holy Land attracted new members within the German Kingdom.
+Through the nationwide interest in the Holy Land and the population's religious sense of mission, the German Association of the Holy Land attracted new members within the German Kingdom.
 As a result, the number of members increased to 30.000.
 The Association also constructed lavish buildings in Jerusalem, competing with other European nations and denominations doing the same.
 The impressive Abbey of the Dormition, which is owned by the Association, was built on a patch of land on Mount Zion gifted by Kaiser Wilhelm II.
 Afterwards, they began constructing a large hospice for the hundreds of pilgrims travelling to the Holy Land.

 The Association also supported a school for young European and Arab girls.
 However, its original plan of establishing Catholic settlers in economic colonies in Palestine failed, as they couldn't find any volunteers.
 More hospices for pilgrims were raised on patches of land in Emmaus and Tabgha on the Sea of Galilee, which were cultivated with the help of local Bedouins.
 The work of the Association was made considerably more difficult by the two world wars and their consequences, such as the British occupation of Palestine in 1917.

 However, the Association successfully kept and still supports its institutions, located in present-day Israel and the Palestinian areas.
 Today, the German Association of the Holy Land acts as a charitable organization, supporting all Christians in the Middle East.
 It encourages understanding and reconciliation between religions and provides help to those in need.
 It also fosters social and pastoral projects in its historical buildings, supporting its partnering religious orders and communities.
 Nowadays, with its organised pilgrimages and its member magazine in German, The Holy Land, (German, Das Heilige Land) the German Association of the Holy Land continues to be a bridge between Germany and the Holy Land, as it has been for the last 160 years.